lapsatech-assessment/stock-exchange/README.md

     mvn install
     mvn -f stock-exchange-app/ -Prun

-The app will build and start, and you will get the console prompt afterward
+The app get built and started, and the user will get the console prompt afterwards

     >

-You type the command, and the system executes it in the stock exchange system.
+The user types a command, and the system executes it in the stock exchange system.
 Additional terminal sessions can be created in parallel using Telnet

     telnet localhost 7070